-Six times a year, the ACLU of San Diego & Imperial Counties publishes its most recent docket.
-Our current docket, dated September 2015, contains 20 open cases in which we are directly involved, and 6 in which we prepared friend-of-the-court briefs.
-Our most recent four dockets can be found at the end of this page.
+Six times a year, the ACLU Foundation of San Diego & Imperial Counties publishes its most recent legal docket.
+Our current docket, dated July 2021, contains 15 open cases in which we are directly involved, and three in which we participated in friend-of-the-court briefs.
+Our most recent four dockets can be found at the bottom of this page.

 ADVANCING IMMIGRANTS’ RIGHTS

 Matter of O.E.B. (direct) (new case) – The California ACLU affiliates co-sponsored Cal.
 Penal Code § 1437.7, which protects the rights of immigrants against unjust removal by allowing them to ask courts to vacate convictions when they were deprived of the right to meaningfully understand, knowingly accept, or defend against immigration consequences of the conviction.
 O.E.B. is a lawful permanent resident subject to removal due to a criminal conviction.
 His conviction was vacated under § 1473.7.
 Initially without counsel, he moved to reopen his removal proceedings, but U.S. Immigration and Customs Enforcement (“ICE”) opposed the motion, contending that a conviction vacated under § 1473.7 still makes a person removable.
 If accepted by the Board of Immigration Appeals (“BIA”) or federal courts, that position would effectively nullify the impact of § 1437.7.
 Representing O.E.B., we filed a brief with the BIA opposing ICE’s position.
 (Monika Langarica)